keymanapp/keyman/resources/standards-data/readme.md

 # standards-data

 The subfolders of this directory contain data from various standards that are used in Keyman.
+If you update any files, be sure to update the version data in this file also.

 ## Current Versions